Learn More About

 1) In the transformation process, one’s identity or self passes away and a new, radically altered one emerges.
 The new way of being is more integrated, resourceful and aligned.
 This is apparent to others in your presence, your actions and your increased capacity to respond based on vision, rather than reaction.
 This process repeats itself and deepens through continued engagement in transformative practices and processes.
 The old, previous “form” sheds again and new emerges again.
 As a comprehensive approach to progressive social change, it seeks to distinguish itself from the "ordinary" change of conventional social change, social justice and their respective organizing practices by placing emphasis on personal, organizational and social systemic change that cannot be undone, or "deep change."

-~ We recognize that this work is grounded in ancient wisdom, lineages and history, and that it is entering a new phase of coherence that allows us to move forward.
+2)The methods and philosophy of transformation must be rooted in an explicit analysis of oppression. ~ We recognize that this work is grounded in ancient wisdom, lineages and history, and that it is entering a new phase of coherence that allows us to move forward.

 3) “Transformation – “A process whereby we move over time to reformulate our structures for making meaning, usually through reconstructing dominant narratives or stories.
 This provides us with a more dependable way to make meaning within our lives, since we are questioning our own points of view, looking and reflecting on alternate points of view and often creating a new, more reliable and meaningful way of knowing that may be different from our old habits of the mind.
 This requires us to become open to others’ points of view, and to be able to reflect on new points of view and information and often go back and reconstruct what we know and how we know it” (Mezirow, 2000).
 3) “Transformation – “A process whereby we move over time to reformulate our structures for making meaning, usually through reconstructing dominant narratives or stories.
 This provides us with a more dependable way to make meaning within our lives, since we are questioning our own points of view, looking and reflecting on alternate points of view and often creating a new, more reliable and meaningful way of knowing that may be different from our old habits of the mind.
 This requires us to become open to others’ points of view, and to be able to reflect on new points of view and information and often go back and reconstruct what we know and how we know it” (Mezirow, 2000).